-In 2001 the GCIS initiated the design of the new Coat of Arms and commissioned research on the application of the Coat of Arms into the Corporate Identity programme for government.
+In 2001, the GCIS initiated the design of the new Coat of Arms and commissioned research on the application of the Coat of Arms into the Corporate Identity programme for government.
 The main objective of this research was to solicit input from the key roleplayers on how the Coat of Arms should be applied consistently as branding throughout government.
 The research report made a number of recommendations, including the development of a branding manual.

-The new Coat of Arms Guidelines regulate the use of the Coat of Arms as branding for government.
+The Coat of Arms National Corporate Identity Guidelines regulate the use of the Coat of Arms as branding for government.
 The Guidelines communicate the important message on the respect and limits to the use of the Coat of Arms, to further protect them from unjust commercial exploitation and abuse.

 The Guidelines also help in the popularisation of the Coat of Arms.

-To address the current inconsistent application of the Government brand, the GCIS has developed a Corporate Identity Manual for government.
-The Manual facilitates easy recognition of communication from government by the public.
-Among others, the Manual provides a graphical detailing of the Guidelines and informs the colour, palette, typography, page layout, paper, templates and procedures for the consistent application of the corporate brand by all departments.
+To address the current inconsistent application of the Government Brand, the GCIS developed a Corporate Identity Manual for government.
+The Manual will facilitate easy recognition of communication from government by the public.